 An elderly farmer took my parents and me in the back of his rusty truck to a bunker-sized country hospital miles away.
 I was led by nurses into what seemed like a concrete gymnasium filled with dozens of patients lying on cots.

 "Painkillers.
 Give him painkillers!"
 My mother screamed as she refused the young doctor's pleas to wait outside.

 "There's no money for painkillers," the doctor responded.
 Following the doctor's orders, two men stood on each side of me and put their whole weight on my arms and head, pinning me still.
-Then, the doctor put a tightly rolled-up towel that tasted like salt water in my mouth.
+Then, the doctor put a tightly rolled-up towel tasting like salt water in my mouth.

 As the doctor stitched my face back together, his silver needle, so slow and deliberate, seemed to burn through every nerve in my face.
-As I screamed, I bit down so hard into that dirty towel that I thought I felt my teeth meet.
+As I screamed, I bit down so hard into that dirty towel, I thought I felt my teeth meet.

 "Nae ah dul!
 Nae ah dul!"
 My son!
 My son!
 Over and over again, my mom yelled, our agonized voices mixing.
 The only way for me to get through that ordeal was to focus on my mother's voice and feel her pain more than my own.